 This is where we can help.
-The Inspectorio Rise platform is uniquely positioned to help protect factory workers on a global scale, and we are offering these tools free, for a whole year:
+The Inspectorio Rise platform is uniquely positioned to help protect factory workers on a global scale:

 - We have been collaborating with leading brands, retailers, and international NGOs to assemble a library of COVID-19 workplace readiness guidelines.

 - Our real-time monitoring and reporting lets brands and retailers keep track of how overseas partner facilities comply with vital health and safety initiatives.

 - It is now becoming critical to be able to view up-to-date COVID-19 data trends and compliance information side by side.
 Our Rise platform features a COVID-19 Sourcing Dashboard that puts real-time COVID-19 and compliance data in one place, letting brand and retailer teams make better-informed sourcing decisions.

 - As facilities submit assessments, the Rise platform automatically generates reports that include automated recommendations for corrective actions, as well as didactic e-learning courses to facilitate continuous improvement.